 Let’s just clear the air around this one first.
-Although it is offered as a certification option by ACE, it’s not their course.
+Although ACE offers it as a certification option, it’s not their course.
 In fact, they have come together with The Biomechanics Method with ACE offering their certification through their training portals.

 So what exactly is the biomechanics method then?
-Well, in a nutshell, a practitioner of this method will be able to do a thorough structural assessment on their client and then proceed to the corrective techniques that will help adjust and ultimately repair any misalignments.
-All-in-all, many in the know believe this system to be one of the best corrective exercise methods around today.
+Well, in a nutshell, a practitioner of this method can do a thorough structural assessment on their client and then proceed to the corrective techniques that will help adjust and ultimately repair any misalignments.
+All-in-all, many in the know believe this system to be one of today’s best corrective exercise methods.

-And the course is broken down into five segments which include structural assessment, understanding muscles and their movement, corrective exercise fundamentals, how to design a corrective exercise program and a library of corrective exercises.
+And the course is broken down into five segments: structural assessment, understanding muscles and their movement, corrective exercise fundamentals, how to design a corrective exercise program, and a library of corrective exercises.

 A newcomer in corrective exercise certifications, the offering from ISSA was only introduced in 2017.
 And that’s as a result of the demand in people wanting to study corrective exercise.